reuk/wayverb/docs_source/microphone.md

 be used to retain ITD and ILD information.

 One option is to record the impulse response using a matched pair of microphones.
-An AB pair will capture interchannel time difference, but will only capture interchannel level difference if the source is positioned near to the microphones.
+A AB pair of spaced omnidirectional capsules will capture interchannel time difference, but will only capture interchannel level difference if the source is positioned near to the microphones.
 Alternatively, an XY or Blumlein pair will capture level difference, but will be incapable of recording time difference because wave-fronts will always arrive at both capsules simultaneously.

 Microphone pair methods are only suitable for recording stereo signals, as they only capture a two-dimensional "slice" through the modelled scene, where all